top of page

 Beautiful handle on an ancient seal stamp of a noble couple.

-This ivory stamp is engraved with the coat of arms of the du Chambge family.
+This wax sealing stamp is engraved with the arms of the du Chambge family.
 The base of the stamp bears the inscription "Cachet du Baron du Chambge de Liessart," suggesting that it may have belonged to Éléonore Paul Constant, Baron du Chambge de Liessart.
 He was not a widely known peer but a genealogist and author who belonged to the noble du Chambge de Liessart family of Flanders and Lille.
 He compiled a regional genealogical and administrative history, notably: Notes historiques relatives aux offices et aux officiers du bureau des finances de la généralité de Lille (Lille, 1855).
 He is credited on the title page, styled as Baron du Chambge de Liessart.
-The family has different branches, and notable members include Pierre-Joseph du Chambge d'Elbhecq, Lord of Liessart, and Charles Eubert du Chambge de Liessart, who held the title of knight, not baron.
+The family has different branches, and notable members include Pierre-Joseph du Chambge d'Elbhecq, Lord of Liessart, and Charles Eubert du Chambge de Liessart.

 Famille du Chambge.